Because we learn through stories, I’m going to share my favorite buyer psychology stories with you.

 Caesar’s Entertainment (the casino) noticed something peculiar: the majority of first-time visitors to their properties didn’t return.
-There are a number of reasons why a customer may not return but a big one is their first visit experience.
+There are a number of reasons why a customer may not return, but a big one is their first visit experience.
 If the customer has an experience they like, it GREATLY increases their chances of becoming a regular (thus making Caesar’s Entertainment a lot of money).

-Buyer Psychology Story 4
+Buyer Psychology Story 6

 As retailers, we love giving buyers more choices.
-Hey, if 96% of my site visitors aren’t converting we should just keep more product types on the site.
-The more we add to the site higher the chance the user would find something they like.
+“Hey, if 96% of my site visitors aren’t converting, we should just add more choices.
+The more we add to the site, the higher the chance the user would find something they like.”

-Psychologists Sheena Iyengar ran an experiment.
+Psychologist Sheena Iyengar ran an experiment.

 Then, the next time she reduced the number of choices to 6 jams.

-If an employer offers a retirement plan where they contribute a portion, take it.
-It’s a no brainer.
+If an employer offers a matching retirement plan– take it.
+It’s a no-brainer.
 Only, it’s not what most people do.
 A study in the US of investment records from Vanguard showed that for every 10 investment funds a sponsoring employer offered its employees, the participation rate fell by 2%.
 When offered 50 funds, this resulted in a 10% lower participation rate.